 And so on Marduk’s penthouse on top of the great Ziggurat, the 72 after the decimal point appears.
 This was also clearly visible in the time of impact in the crater in Greenland and also in the time distance between the Esaglia Marduk and the Ishtar temple in Babylon.
 Note: the impact time on the centre of the great Ziggurat can be rewritten as: 40 minutes – 33 seconds + 72 thousandths of a second.
 In the separate essay about the Maya Long Count, this number combination (40 – 33 – 72) will return in a different way.

 The Vatican has embraced the wondrous match between Julius Caesar and Marduk in the early morning of 6 December, as the date of death for their then-brand-new saint, Nicholas.
 The Church thus displayed its Babylonian feathers.
 But the trick also gets the Deluge model conclusive: the local impact times at the temple sites in Babylon on 6 December, ultimately imply that the earlier calculated impact time at 17h:16m:48s on 5 December, is appropriate at exactly 66.242 degrees west longitude (in the crater) in our modern determination of longitudes.
-Also in this way the east-west distance between the Ishtar temple in Babylon and the centre of the Hiawatha crater is 110,666 degrees.
+Also in this way the east-west distance between the Ishtar temple in Babylon and the centre of the Hiawatha crater is 110,666 degrees as shown in the equation below.
 And so we see the three sixes again as additional confirmation that we are on the right track.